microsoft/botframework-solutions/solutions/analytics/README.md

 6. **Enable** the *Use sentiment analysis to determine if a user's utterance is positive, negative, or neutral* checkbox.
 7. Select **Publish** and repeat for each LUIS application.

-### Telemetry Configuration
+### Telemetry Logging

-[Telemetry Configuration](docs/telemetry-configuration) demonstrates how to configure your bot's telemetry, either through bot configuring or overriding the telemetry client.
+[Telemetry Overview](docs/analytics-telemetryoverview) highlights the provided telemetry for bot and user activities, including [LUIS](https://www.luis.ai/) and [QnA Maker](https://www.qnamaker.ai/) results.  how to configure your bot's telemetry, either through bot configuring or overriding the telemetry client.

 ### Power BI Installation
 The [PowerBI Desktop client](https://aka.ms/pbidesktopstore) is available for Windows clients.